jpabadir/pace-c/documentation/tech-directives/setup.md

 If you run both the front-end and back-end, you can try the button I added on the react app, which makes a basic request to the server, to see the front-end <-> back-end communication in action.

-You're done!
+That's it!
 Happy hacking. 🍳

 ### Possible errors
 #### nodemon: command not found